SixArm/sixarm_rust_actix_echo/README.md

 # SixArm → Rust → Actix → Echo

-A Rust Actix web service to echo any input query string.
+A Rust Actix web service to echo any path.

 Launch: